 Sailor Piece PvP

 Endgame is more PvE-focused: boss farming, island completion, crew progression.
 The competitive scene is growing but not yet at Blox Fruits’ scale.
+If you want PvP to be your main activity, Blox Fruits is the clear choice.
+If you want PvP to be one activity among many, Sailor Piece works.

 Winner: Blox Fruits (established, deeper).
 Sailor Piece (potential, naval niche).